aws/aws-nitro-enclaves-acm/README.md

 - parent-instance-side components:
   - `nitro-vtoken` - the eVault RPC client, providing a low-level interface to the eVault RPC server;
-  - `nitro-evault` - a user-facing CLI tool that can be used to manage the eVault enclave (e.g. provision PKCS#11 tokens)
+  - `p11ne-cli` - a user-facing CLI tool that can be used to manage the eVault enclave (e.g. provision PKCS#11 tokens)

 ## Building